yunnysunny/grunt-pages/README.md

 # Changelog

+**0.2.2** - Used forked version of marked to enable header anchor links.

 **0.2.1** - Added support for `_` prefixed draft posts and pages now receive their filename as a `currentPage` variable.

 **0.2.0** - Fixed `templateEngine` bug, changed `pagination` and `data` api.